Service Design Reading Guide

 Level 1.
 Primers

-Super-fast introduction to three common concepts: Design Thinking, Customer Journey Mapping, Service Blueprints, and Experience Mapping:
+Super-fast introduction to three common concepts: Design Thinking, Customer Experience, and Service Blueprints:

 - Design Thinking 101 – Nielsen Norman Group